-Unlike Sierra Leone's alluvial diamonds that are easy to mine by shovel and pan and easy to loot, Botswana's kimberlite diamonds lie deep in the ground and can only be mined with large hydraulic shovels and other sophisticated equipment and, therefore, are not very lootable.23 This difference probably helped Botswana succeed while Sierra Leone failed, and so, most likely, did South African involvement - that of De Beers, in particular - in the Botswanian diamond industry.
-True, with a Gini coefficient of 60 according to the UNDP,24 Botswana has one of the world's least equal distributions of income and a correspondingly high poverty rate.
-Even so, by and large, Botswana has enjoyed remarkable economic success accompanied by political stability and a steady advance of democracy (Figure 5).
-With low inflation, albeit slightly higher at ten per cent per year on average 1966-2008 than in sub-Saharan Africa as a whole, good policies no doubt contributed to this outcome.
+Unlike Sierra Leone's alluvial diamonds, which are easy to mine by shovel and pan and easy to loot, Botswana's kimberlite diamonds lie deep in the ground and can only be mined with large hydraulic shovels and other sophisticated equipment and, therefore, are not very loot-able (Olsson, 2006; Boschini, Pettersson, and Roine, 2007).
+This difference probably helped Botswana succeed while Sierra Leone failed, and so, most likely, did South African involvement-that of De Beers, in particular-in the Botswanian diamond industry.
+True, with a Gini coefficient of 60 according to the UNDP,8 Botswana has one of the world's least equal distributions of income and a correspondingly high poverty rate.
+Even so, by and large Botswana has enjoyed remarkable economic success accompanied by political stability and a steady advance of democracy (Figure 2.5).

+With low inflation, albeit slightly higher (at 10 percent per year on average from 1966 to 2008) than in sub-Saharan Africa as a whole, good policies no doubt contributed to this outcome.
 So did good institutions.
-The corruption perceptions index of Transparency International for 2009 ranks Botswana higher than all other African countries, assigning it 37th place in a group of 180 countries.25 The Ibrahim Index of African governance 2010 puts Botswana in third place out of 53, just behind Mauritius and the Seychelles.26 The World Bank's Ease of Doing Business index for 2010 has Botswana in 45th place out of 183, behind Mauritius (17) and South Africa (34) and ahead of all other African countries as well as, for example, Chile (49) and Peru (56).
-Tragically, due to the HIV/Aids epidemic, Botswana's remarkable economic achievements have been accompanied by only a modest increase in life expectancy by four years since 1960 compared with longer lives by 14 years in Sierra Leone and six years in Congo Democratic Republic (Figure 5).
+The corruption perceptions index of Transparency International for 2009 ranks Botswana higher than all other African countries, assigning it 37th place in a group of 180 countries.
+The Ibrahim Index of African governance for 2010 puts Botswana in third place out of 53, just behind Mauritius and the Seychelles.
+The World Bank's "Ease of Doing Business" index for 2010 has Botswana in 45th place out of 183, behind Mauritius (17th) and South Africa (34th) and ahead of all other African countries as well as, for example, Chile (49th) and Peru (56th).
+Tragically, due to the HIV/AIDS epidemic, Botswana's remarkable economic achievements have